dsaenztagarro/fabric-utils/README.md

 to the rest of the sudo_command script
 - [ ] Move install_site and restart_webserver to its own package
 - [ ] Decorate commands with options like "settings"
+- [ ] Tasks to remove old deployments from server

 ```shell
 fab compress_static -c .fabricrc